richfitz/mcmc/mcmc.md

 \newcommand{\ud}{\mathrm{d}}

+This doesn’t have much to do with nicer code, but there is probably some overlap in interest.
+However, some of the topics that we cover arise naturally here, so read on!

 # What is MCMC and when would you use it?

 ## MCMC is a way of sampling from a distribution